hevayo/ballerina-openai-client/openai.images/Package.md

         }
     }
     ```
-2. Use `bal run` command to compile and run the Ballerina program.
+2. Use the `bal run` command to compile and run the Ballerina program.

 ## Sample
 import ballerinax/openai.images;